©Scott Sheaffer, CDBC, CBCC-KA, CPDT-KA, USA Dog Behavior, LLC

 Most people think of dog aggression as the only diagnosis needed when assessing a dog that is presenting with agonistic behaviors such as barking, growling, biting, lunging, etc. The reality is more complicated.

-"After seeing literally hundreds and hundreds of dog aggression cases, I’ve seen only one case of human directed prey aggression - and it was quite disturbing."
+"After seeing literally hundreds and hundreds of dog aggression cases, I’ve seen only two cases of human directed prey aggression - and they were quite disturbing."

 Using an independently certified dog behavior specialist or behaviorist is the best way to ensure that dogs receive appropriate behavior modification specific to their specific type(s) of aggression.
 All too often I deal with aggression cases that were initially treated by dog trainers or dog training companies that, quite frankly, were in over their heads and used contraindicated techniques, only making things worse.
 See Pretenders Who Claim to Treat Aggressive Dogs, Buyer Beware for more information.

-I’ve identified eight major categories of canine aggression below.
+I’ve identified seven major categories of canine aggression below.

 Fear aggression is the most common type of aggression that I treat.